Search API Connector Documentation

 Substitute your own Github username and personal access token values from above.
 It should look like this (don’t forget the plus sign in the middle):

 - Copy the output that appears in Developer Tools to your clipboard, excluding the quotation marks at the beginning and end of the string.
-(If you have any problems with the above, check the article on Encoding Credentials to Base 64 (Basic Authentication) for alternative methods).

 - Now, when you run your request, leave OAuth set to None and enter a key-value pair in the Headers section, where Key = Authorization and Value = Basic YOUR_ENCODED_TOKEN: